timathom/pulibrary-bf-issues/README.md

 pulibrary-bf-issues
 ===================

-Draft issue reports for submission to lcnetdev/marc2bibframe
+This repository is a local staging area where Princeton University Library BIBFRAME testers can draft issue reports for submission to lcnetdev/marc2bibframe.